Refty/mongo-thingy/README.rst

 |

-Mongo-Thingy is the most Pythonic and friendly-yet-powerful way to use MongoDB.
+Mongo-Thingy is the most idiomatic and friendly-yet-powerful way to use MongoDB with Python.

 It is an "Object-Document Mapper" that gives you full advantage of MongoDB schema-less design by **not** asking you to define schemas in your code, but